What is fasting blood glucose level.

 On the other hand, if you get high figures, you must educate yourself and get to know what the ways to reduce sugar levels are.

 Now, let's take one step after another.
-First of all, a fasting blood glucose levels are the levels of sugar in your blood measured after you've been fasting for at least 8 hours.
+First of all, the levels of sugar in your blood measured after you've been fasting for at least 8 hours are considered as fasting.

 As you may see from the chart above, the normal results vary from 70 to 100 mg/dl.
 Meanwhile, if you get 100 to 125 mg/dl, this means that you may have pre-diabetes.